You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 Angela Gheorghiu

-Since her graduation from the Bucharest Music Academy in 1990 and her 1992 debut at Covent Garden, Angela Gheorghiu has been reaping accolades in the world of opera.
-Added: October 5, 2001.
+Since her graduation from the Bucharest Music Academy in 1990 and her 1992 debut at Covent Garden, Angela Gheorghiu has been reaping accolades and recordings.

 • CD (Decca, 1997): Alagna and Gheorghiu in Donizetti's The Elixir of Love